raddaoui/kubernetes_RBAC_QUOTA/README.md

-Add users to your kubernetes cluster, setup RBAC and limite their usable resource quota.
+Add users to your kubernetes cluster, setup RBAC and limit their usable resource quota.
 ============================================================================================

 Storyline